Aeroplan: Competition

 Aeroplan faces competition from many sources, including other airline reward programs (even within Star Alliance), various bank-affiliated credit card loyalty plans, and the Air Miles program.

 Mileage expiration

 Aeroplan points expire if the member has no account activity for a period of 18 months.
 In the past, Aeroplan had a policy where all miles would expire after seven years, even if there was continued activity in the account.
 This policy has since been cancelled as of June 27, 2013.

 Class action lawsuit

 When miles expire, Aeroplan offers to restore the miles for a fee of $30 plus $0.01 per mile, which in some instances has resulted in charges of several thousand dollars for high-mileage members.
 Members have argued that Aeroplan had already been paid for the miles through the selling partner by virtue of the retail pricing and by fees charged for certain collector credit cards.
 As a result, on many blogs, members were upset that their miles had been emptied from their accounts.

-As Aeroplan refused to give the miles back, a class action lawsuit was launched by Montreal lawyer Owen Falquero of Merchant Law Group LLP.